vinodkumarhs1962/skinspire_V2/Project_docs/project_status/10.3.25/front end development next steps proposed.md

 4. **Maintain user stories**: For each feature, keep a clear description of the user needs it addresses.

-With your solid foundation and the step-by-step approach outlined above, you're well-positioned to continue making progress on the SkinSpire Hospital Management System.
+With your solid foundation and the step-by-step approach outlined above, you're well-positioned to continue making progress on the Skinspire Hospital Management System.
 The authentication system you've completed gives you a great starting point to build the user interface and additional functionality modules.

 Would you like more specific guidance on any particular module or aspect of the implementation?